Microb-vn/PoShMediaNames/README.md

 ## Using different configuration files

-To be able to support processing media taken by different devices - and when these devices use different file formats - you can create multiple configuration files.
+To be able to support processing media taken by different devices - and when these devices use different filename formats - you can create multiple configuration files.
 Just copy your settings.json file to a file with the name *\<device\>settings.json* and adjust the attributes where needed in that new file.
 Launch the script with parameter -SettingsFile *\<your-new-settingsfile-name\>*.
 Make sure the settingsfiles are in the same folder as the PoShmediaNames.ps1 script and you're good to go.

+For safety, always run the program against a set of copies of the photo's and video's.

 ### About **processing scanned- or photo images**:

-Best approach to process scanned images depends on the images you scan.
+Best approach to process scanned (paper) photo images depends on the images you scan.
 Look at the below scenario's for different approaches:

 ### Scanned images for an event that took place on a special day...

-... where the time&date does not matter to much, you can name your images all the same, and add a sequence number to heep the on the correct display order, e.g.\
+... where the time&date does not matter to much, you can name your images all the same, and add a sequence number to keep the on the correct display and sorting order, e.g.\
 010 Our daytrip to Rio.jpg\
 020 Our daytrip to Rio.jpg\
 030 Our daytrip to Rio-Stop at Gasstation.jpg\
 etc..

-Once you're done with all images, perform a "ExifFullUpdate" run, with "ExifDateTime" hardcoded to the date&time you took the trip
+Once you're done with all images, perform a "ExifFullUpdate" run, with the actual "ExifDateTime" hardcoded to the date&time you took the trip in the JSON file.

 ### Scanned images for an event that spans several days